Skip advert

 Read full reviewWatch video

 Just one look at the Ford Ranger pickup’s rugged, purposeful exterior is enough to suggest it will do well in extreme driving conditions.
-The good news is that it’s also much more sophisticated under the skin than it looks, with plenty of off-roading technology including a ‘Slippery’ drive mode for use over wet grass, gravel or snow.
+The good news is that it’s also much more sophisticated under the skin than it looks, with plenty of off-roading technology including standard-fit four-wheel drive and a ‘Slippery’ drive mode for use over wet grass, gravel or snow.
 This optimises the transmission to reduce wheelspin, and sharpens up the traction control response to maintain grip in such conditions.

 Advertisement - Article continues below